Updated June 12, 2023

 Paper is one of the easiest collaborative editing resources that can be considered a perfect alternative to Google Docs.
-It is also the holder of Hackpad with the possibility of adding teaching boards, images, and links to Dropbox files by using Dropbox.
-You may also mark other Dropbox users, who may be in your lists of contacts, directly or add your Google account so that they can work with you.
+It is also the holder of Hackpad, with the possibility of adding teaching boards, images, and links to Dropbox files by using Dropbox.
+You may also mark other Dropbox users, who may be in your lists of contacts, directly or add your Google account so they can work with you.

 5. Zoho Docs